vlad17/vlad17.github.io/_posts/2016-09-17-mapreduce.md

 # Open Questions

 * What would it take to have a master-out-of-the-loop asynchronous execution engine?
-* What needs to happen to alleviate the parallel (1) reentrancy and (2) thread-safety requirements that MR places on its user code in case of failure?
+* What needs to happen to alleviate the parallel (1) re-entrancy and (2) thread-safety requirements that MR places on its user code in case of failure?